SEC Whistleblower Program

 How to Qualify for an Award

 Not every tip gets a reward.
 The SEC has strict criteria.
 First, the submission must be voluntary.
 You must provide the information before the government or a self-regulatory organization (like FINRA) asks you for it.
 If the FBI is already knocking on your door, it's too late.
 Second, it must be Original Information.
 The information must be derived from your independent knowledge or analysis.
 You cannot just submit a news article or public filing (unless your analysis of it is unique).
-It must be information the SEC does not already have.
+It must be information the SEC does not already have and could not easily obtain through routine oversight.
 Third, and most importantly, the tip must lead to a Successful Enforcement action where the SEC orders monetary sanctions exceeding $1 million.
+This threshold is absolute; if the fines are $999,999, no award is paid.
 If these criteria are met, the whistleblower is entitled to 10% to 30% of the money collected.
 The exact percentage depends on factors like the significance of the information, the degree of assistance provided, and whether the whistleblower participated in the wrongdoing (though main instigators are often disqualified).
+The SEC has broad discretion in setting the final amount, but the 10% floor is a statutory guarantee for those who qualify.

 The Process of Reporting